Cliffs and harbour on the Dingle Peninsula in the West of Ireland, with Atlantic waters, rocky outcrops, and patchwork farmland under a cloudy sky.

 What are the best walking trails in the West of Ireland?

-Top walking routes include the Cliffs of Moher Coastal Walk, The Western Way, and Diamond Hill in Connemara National Park.
-These trails range from short scenic walks to multi-day hikes through wild and remote landscapes.
+Top routes include the Cliffs of Moher Coastal Walk, the Western Way, and Diamond Hill in Connemara National Park.
+These options cater to both short scenic walks and long-distance trekking.

 Is the West of Ireland good for adventure holidays?